rdg11/recipe-app-backend/README.md

 - P@ssw0rd!
 - USE four_eleven;

+Example code and guides for accomplishing common tasks with the OpenAI API.
+To run these examples, you'll need an OpenAI account and associated API key (create a free account here).
+Set an environment variable called OPENAI_API_KEY with your API key.
+Alternatively, in most IDEs such as Visual Studio Code, you can create an .env file at the root of your repo containing OPENAI_API_KEY=<your API key>, which will be picked up by the notebooks.
+Most code examples are written in Python, though the concepts can be applied in any language

 INSERT INTO users (first_name, last_name, email, is_vegetarian, is_nut_free, is_gluten_free)
 VALUES ('John', 'Doe', 'john.doe@example.com', TRUE, FALSE, TRUE);